 - Helping the liver detoxify with herbs and limiting the burden of toxins

 - Teaching people how to eat by removing foods they are sensitive to.
-Wheat and dairy are the most common culprits
+Although, wheat and dairy are the most common culprits

 - Managing stress and the triggers of autoimmune disease